A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

-\paragraph{\textbf{(Predefined) Partial Structure}} The communication relations between agents can be captured by a predefined graph which dynamically changes over time.
-Then each agent communicate with a limited number of agents rather than all the others.
-NeurComm \cite{Chu2020NeurComm} and IP \cite{Qu2020IP} are based on a networked multi-agent system, by randomly generating a communication network while keeping the average number of communicated agents during learning being fixed.
-DGN \cite{Jiang2020DGN}, MAGNet-SA-GS-MG \cite{Malysheva2018MAGNet}, and GAXNet \cite{Yun2021GAXNet} only allow communication within a certain number of nearby agents.
-Agent-Entity Graph \cite{Agarwal2020AEG} utilizes a pretrained graph to capture relations between agents.
-VBC \cite{Zhang2019VBC} and TMC \cite{Zhang2020TMC} use a handcrafted threshold to filter the chance of communication.
+\paragraph{\textbf{(Predefined) Partial Structure}} In this category, the communication between agents is captured by a predetermined partial graph to reduce overall communication.
+Then, each agent communicates with a limited number of agents within the MAS, rather than with every agent.
+NeurComm \cite{Chu2020NeurComm} and IP \cite{Qu2020IP} operate in a networked multi-agent environment, randomly generating a communication network while maintaining a fixed average number of connections per agent during the learning process.
+DGN \cite{Jiang2020DGN}, MAGNet-SA-GS-MG \cite{Malysheva2018MAGNet}, and GAXNet \cite{Yun2021GAXNet} restrict communication to a certain proximity of agents.
+The Agent-Entity Graph \cite{Agarwal2020AEG} employs a pre-trained graph to capture agent relationships.
+Comm-MADRL approaches like VBC \cite{Zhang2019VBC}, NDQ \cite{Wang2020NDQ}, TMC \cite{Zhang2020TMC}, and MAIC \cite{Yuan2022MAIC} utilize handcrafted thresholds or pruning rates to limit communication opportunities.
+In IC \cite{Social2019Jaques}, Bias \cite{Biases2019Eccles}, and DCSS \cite{Discrete2021Tucker}, disjoint sets of agents are designated as either senders or receivers, facilitating unidirectional communication from senders to receivers only.